25Ericcheong/node-fundamentals/README.md

 - It is preferred to not have runtime dependency.
 Will neeed to save it as a dev dependency with this command `npm install dotenv --save-dev`.
 Then remove any code that uses require on dotenv including `dotenv.config()`.
 Can then run code using `-require` which is also `-r` to preload dotenv.
 Will be useful when you want app to run somewhere file may not exist like running docket container or cloud server.
 - Can leverage this with npm scripts.

+### Accepting Arguments

+- Arguments an be a value or a key and a value.
+Can be retrieved using `process` object built into Node.js which expose an `argv` property that contains all command line invocation arguments.
+First is the full path of `node` command, second is full path of file being executed and all additional arguments are present from third position going forward.

 # Useful Node Modules

 ## nodemon